Nate222222/Nate222222/README.md

 - 🔭 I’m currently Studying at University of westminster
 - 📄 Always ready to learn new things
 - 📫 How to reach me  **nathanfernando001@gmail.com**
-- 👨‍💻 Visit my presonal website
+- 👨‍💻 Visit my website
 - ⚡ Fun fact **I love to workout and Watch retro movies**

 <h3 align="left">Connect with me:</h3>